 Using Kanban-style boards, you can organize your project by assigning tasks to team members, setting deadlines, and enabling communication between all team members, management, and stakeholders.

-Creating project roadmaps with milestones and dependencies is a great way to visualize this process in elegant, simple, yet highly effective way.
+Creating project roadmaps with milestones and dependencies is a great way to visualize this process in an elegant, simple, yet highly effective way.

 While the timeline keeps all team members gathered around a linear set of milestones, a swimlane view is more flexible to adapt to agile teams’ needs.